metaborg/actions/docs/content/workflows/dependencies.md

 The Submit Dependencies workflow gathers the dependencies used in the project and publishes them to GitHub.
 This enables, for example, the Dependabot Alerts.

+!!! note ""
+    By default, dependencies are submitted as part of the Build workflows.

 ## Usage
 To use the Submit Dependencies workflow in your GitHub repository, create a `.github/workflows/dependencies.yaml` file with at minimum the following contents: